Source Capital, Inc. (NYSE:SOR) Announces Monthly Dividend of $0.21

-Source Capital, Inc. (NYSE:SOR – Get Free Report) announced a monthly dividend on Thursday, May 11th, Wall Street Journal reports.
-Shareholders of record on Wednesday, August 16th will be paid a dividend of 0.2083 per share by the financial services provider on Thursday, August 31st.
-This represents a $2.50 annualized dividend and a yield of 6.48%.
-The ex-dividend date is Tuesday, August 15th.
+Source Capital, Inc. (NYSE:SOR – Get Free Report) announced a monthly dividend on Thursday, August 17th, Wall Street Journal reports.
+Investors of record on Thursday, November 16th will be paid a dividend of 0.2083 per share by the financial services provider on Thursday, November 30th.
+This represents a $2.50 annualized dividend and a dividend yield of 6.47%.
+The ex-dividend date of this dividend is Wednesday, November 15th.

-Source Capital has increased its dividend payment by an average of 30.5% annually over the last three years and has increased its dividend annually for the last 1 consecutive years.
+Source Capital has raised its dividend payment by an average of 30.5% per year over the last three years and has increased its dividend every year for the last 1 years.

-Hedge funds have recently made changes to their positions in the stock.
-Royal Bank of Canada grew its position in shares of Source Capital by 19.5% during the third quarter.
-Royal Bank of Canada now owns 2,363 shares of the financial services provider’s stock worth $83,000 after buying an additional 386 shares in the last quarter.
-Belpointe Asset Management LLC lifted its stake in Source Capital by 83.3% during the first quarter.
-Belpointe Asset Management LLC now owns 2,535 shares of the financial services provider’s stock worth $96,000 after purchasing an additional 1,152 shares during the last quarter.
-UBS Group AG lifted its stake in Source Capital by 52.2% during the fourth quarter.
-UBS Group AG now owns 4,972 shares of the financial services provider’s stock worth $192,000 after purchasing an additional 1,706 shares during the last quarter.
-Steward Partners Investment Advisory LLC lifted its stake in Source Capital by 26.2% during the fourth quarter.
-Steward Partners Investment Advisory LLC now owns 5,065 shares of the financial services provider’s stock worth $196,000 after purchasing an additional 1,050 shares during the last quarter.
-Finally, LPL Financial LLC bought a new position in Source Capital during the second quarter worth $219,000.
-Institutional investors and hedge funds own 13.63% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Wells Fargo & Company MN grew its position in Source Capital by 4.0% in the 2nd quarter.
+Wells Fargo & Company MN now owns 63,741 shares of the financial services provider’s stock valued at $2,443,000 after purchasing an additional 2,457 shares during the period.
+Commonwealth Equity Services LLC grew its holdings in shares of Source Capital by 7.9% during the second quarter.
+Commonwealth Equity Services LLC now owns 17,848 shares of the financial services provider’s stock valued at $684,000 after buying an additional 1,302 shares during the last quarter.
+Susquehanna International Group LLP bought a new stake in shares of Source Capital during the first quarter worth about $255,000.
+Belpointe Asset Management LLC raised its holdings in shares of Source Capital by 83.3% in the 1st quarter.
+Belpointe Asset Management LLC now owns 2,535 shares of the financial services provider’s stock worth $96,000 after acquiring an additional 1,152 shares during the last quarter.
+Finally, Quarry LP bought a new position in Source Capital in the 1st quarter valued at about $266,000.
+Institutional investors own 13.63% of the company’s stock.

 Source Capital, Inc is a close-ended balanced fund launched and managed by First Pacific Advisors, LLC.
 The fund invests in the public equity markets of the United States.
 It seeks to invest in the stocks of companies operating across diversified sectors.
 The fund primarily invests in value stocks of small to mid cap companies.